Arrival City: Biarritz, France

 This tour is a serious 6 days of cycling through mountain peaks, not a leisure vacation ride.
 Many of the days have huge elevation gains of 6k+ and are not for the faint of heart.
 You will spend many hours each day in the saddle that will wreck you mentally and physically if not prepared.

-This tour is for elite and serious cyclists and we require 2 things before you meet us in Biarritz, proof of travel insurance that covers cycling as an activity and a completed/signed registration/liability waiver.
+This tour is for serious cyclists and we require 2 things before you meet us in Biarritz, proof of travel insurance that covers cycling as an activity and a completed/signed registration/liability waiver.

 Jeff is a Seven-time World Duathlon Championships competitor for TeamUSA.
 He has ranked as high as 10th in the world during his 5+ years of cycling.
 He has competed in 6 Ultramarathons, including the Annapurna 100 in Nepal.
 Jeff is a certified USAT Level 1 Coach, and has previously ridden the Pyrenees as part of his lead up to the Powerman Zofingen in 2015.
 Jeff is married with 2 children, a daughter-in-law, a brood of hens.